-How to use a blow plug
+How to use an rv blow-out plug

 2. Turn down the air compressor to a pressure between to 30-40 psi.

-4. Standing by the blow out plug outdoors, have someone go inside the trailer and turn off every tap faucet.
+4. Standing by the blow-out plug outdoors, have someone go inside the trailer and turn off every tap faucet.
 Then go to the closest faucet to the outdoor plug.
 This will likely be the kitchen sink.

 Have them turn on just the hot OR cold tap (not both) and to yell and let you know when the water has stopped running once you start blowing air through the lines.

 5. Using the air compressor, blow air through the blow out valve with a tire pump tip attached to the hose, until you hear their ok.